FafhrdTheFell/RuneRogue/README.md

 ## Sources and Inspiration

-I developed RuneRogue starting from the complete code of the RogueSharp v3.0 RLNet Tutorials  (see[Creating a Roguelike Game in C# | Game programming in .NET with RogueSharp (wordpress.com)](https://roguesharp.wordpress.com/)).
+I developed RuneRogue starting from the complete code of the RogueSharp v3.0 RLNet Tutorials  ([Creating a Roguelike Game in C#](https://roguesharp.wordpress.com/)).
 Those tutorials, the RogueSharp library, and RLNet, are all excellent and absent them this game would not exist.

 RuneRogue is loosely inspired by [Dungeon Crawl Stone Soup (develz.org)](https://crawl.develz.org/).
 Discussions on the subreddit [r/roguelikedev](https://www.reddit.com/r/roguelikedev/) and [Temple of The Roguelike](https://blog.roguetemple.com/) were also useful.